NanoCommons/user-handbook/docs/training-courses/NanoCommons-training.md

 ---

 # NanoCommons Training Webinars
-This is a list of all recordings from training webinars offered by NanoCommons {: .lead }
+This is a list of all recordings from training webinars offered by NanoCommons.
+{: .lead }

 [EIA tool in dentistry](https://www.youtube.com/watch?v=Ek2oQS_95VY)